-If you’re just getting started, weight loss and adopting a healthier lifestyle can seem expensive.
+If you’re just getting started on a weight-loss plan, adopting a healthier lifestyle can seem expensive.
 After all, you’ll likely want to invest in new workout gear, a gym membership and a fridge full of healthy staples.

 Before you stretch your budget beyond your means, “it’s important to consider which purchases make the greatest impact on your weight-loss goals,” says Eric Bowling, a certified personal trainer at Ultimate Performance in Los Angeles.

 What’s more, some of the best weight-loss tools are budget-friendly or even free.
-Here, experts share five ways you can shed pounds without emptying your wallet:
+Here, experts share how you can shed pounds without emptying your wallet:

 STICK TO WHOLE FOODS